observablehq/framework/docs/loaders.md

 # Data loaders

-**Data loaders** generate files — typically static snapshots of data — at build time.
-For example, a data loader might query a database and output a CSV file, or server-side render a chart and output a PNG image.
+**Data loaders** generate static snapshots of data during build.
+For example, a data loader might query a database and output CSV data, or server-side render a chart and output a PNG image.

-Why generate data at build time?
-Conventional dashboards are often slow or even unreliable because database queries are executed for each viewer on load.
-By preparing static data snapshots ahead of time during build, dashboards load instantly with no external dependency on your database.
-You can also optimize data snapshots for what your dashboard needs, further improving performance and offering more control over what information is shared with viewers.
+Why static snapshots?
+Performance is critical for dashboards: users don’t like to wait, and dashboards only create value if users look at them.
+Data loaders practically force your app to be fast because data is precomputed and thus can be served instantly — you don’t need to run queries separately for each user on load.
+Furthermore, data can be highly optimized (and aggregated and anonymized), minimizing what you send to the client.
+And since data loaders run only during build, your users don’t need direct access to your data warehouse, making your dashboards more secure and robust.

+<div class="tip">Data loaders are optional.
+You can use <code><a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch">fetch</a></code> or <code><a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSocket">WebSocket</a></code> if you prefer to load data at runtime, or you can store data in static files.</div>
+<div class="tip">You can use <a href="./deploying">continuous deployment</a> to rebuild data as often as you like, ensuring that data is always up-to-date.</div>

 Data loaders can be written in any programming language.
-They can even invoke binary executables such as ffmpeg or DuckDB!
-For convenience, Observable Framework has built-in support for common languages: JavaScript, TypeScript, Python, and R. Naturally you can use any third-party library or SDK for these languages, too.
+They can even invoke binary executables such as ffmpeg or DuckDB.
+For convenience, Framework has built-in support for common languages: JavaScript, TypeScript, Python, and R. Naturally you can use any third-party library or SDK for these languages, too.

 A data loader can be as simple as a shell script that invokes [curl](https://curl.se/) to fetch recent earthquakes from the [USGS](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php):